-Q1 2020: GlobalReach Technology Features & Enhancements
+Q1 2020: GlobalReach Technology Wi-Fi Services & Enhancements

 Captive Portal Scheduling

 We’ve added a captive portal scheduling feature to our Wi-Fi management platform.
-Using this feature, a user can now define daily time periods during which authentications are allowed, and outside of which authentications are blocked.
+Using this feature, a user can now define daily periods during which authentications are allowed, and outside of which authentications are blocked.

 GlobalReach-WiFi-Opening-Hours